Blog / Outsourcing Foundations

 The role page should include 1 mission, 3 to 5 ownership areas, tools, expected hours, response windows, and the first 30-day outcome.
 For example, a 12-hour-per-week operations assistant might own daily inbox labels, 20 CRM updates, 5 scheduling replies, and a Friday admin summary by 3 p.m.

-Document three workflows, then stop
+Document three work processes, then stop

 Add exact templates where silence would slow work down.
 Daily update: "Done: [tasks].
 Blocked: [issue + what I tried].
 Questions: [items needing your call].
 Next: [tomorrow's first 3 priorities]."
-Escalation note: "I paused this because [risk].
+Pause-and-ask note: "I paused this because [risk].
 I see two options: [A] or [B].
 Which should I use?"

 Set access and red-line rules before day one